jiobu1/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## Misconceptions

 What misconceptions do people have about your topic?
+Does increase in news reports of crime actually indicate increase in crime?

 ## Examples